redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/s4-app-lifecycle-microshift.md

 Now you can show how to modify the APP by just changing the values on the Gitea.

-1. Be sure that you have AAP "Jobs" and the edge device CLI Terminal running `watch` visible.

-2. Open `device-edge-configs/APPs/microshift/helm/wordpress_vars.yml` and change the `replicaCount` number
+5. Open `device-edge-configs/APPs/microshift/helm/wordpress_vars.yml` and change the `replicaCount` number

-3. Wait and see how that number of replicas is deployed on Microshift.
+6. Wait and see how that number of replicas is deployed on Microshift.

   >**Note**
   >